prakadesh/100-days-of-cybersecurity/README.md

 - DAY 24: Epics project part-1 done
 - DAY 25: practiced some java based android codes and explored firebase functionality
 - DAY 26: started 3 rd course on coursera for ibm cybersecurity analyst
+- DAY 27: attended and  won on the App Development hackathon

 We'll be updating this list as we go along with the challenge.